Have information to add to this story? Contact us.

 The hunter can pull over, exit the vehicle and then fire at pheasants, waterfowl or other small game from the pavement or the ditch – even at a bird flying across the travel lanes.

-Hunters cannot fire within 660 feet of any church, school, occupied dwelling or livestock, and with few exceptions – special permits granted to handicapped hunters or people trying to kill predators such as coyotes — are not allowed to shoot from the vehicle.
+Hunters cannot fire within 660 feet of any church, school, occupied dwelling or livestock.
+With few exceptions – special permits granted to handicapped hunters or people trying to kill predators such as coyotes — hunters are not allowed to shoot from the vehicle.

 Even though driving with a loaded gun while on the hunt is legal, some law enforcement officers and hunter safety teachers say it is dangerous.